nightroman/FarNet/README.md

 # ![FarNet](https://raw.githubusercontent.com/wiki/nightroman/FarNet/images/FarNetLogo.png) FarNet

-FarNet is the framework for .NET modules and Windows PowerShell in Far Manager.
+FarNet is the Far Manager platform for .NET modules, Windows PowerShell, and F#.

 Far Manager is a file manager for Microsoft Windows.
 In addition to file system tools it provides the console command line, file viewer, and text editor with